merenlab/merenlab.org/tutorials/infant-gut/index.md

             -b IGD_MAG_00001
 ```

-Now the interactive interface only displays contigs from a single bin.
+Now the {% include ARTIFACT name="interactive" text="interactive" %} interface only displays contigs from a single bin.
 During this curation step, one can try different clustering strategies (i.e. by only relying on coverage, or only relying on sequence composition) to identify outliers and investigate carefully whether they may be contaminants.
 You can select everything, and remove those contigs you don't want to keep in the bin before using the Bins panel to store your updated set of contigs in the database.

 Here is an example of MAG we had to curate (we removed three contigs):